cdurf1/cdurf1.github.io/Create_and_manage_ZFS_based_LFS_8_0.md

 To create and manage an OpenZFS-based Lustre file system that is highly-available and managed by Intel® Manager for Lustre* software, perform these steps:

 1. Add all of the physical servers that will comprise your ZFS-based Lustre file system.
-To do this, perform the steps in <a href="Creating_new_lustre_fs_3_0.md/#3.4">Add one or more HA servers</a>.
+To do this, perform the steps in [Add one or more HA servers](Creating_new_lustre_fs_3_0.md/#3.4).
 Add each server as a *Managed Storage Server*.

     **Note:**  Steps 2 and 3 below are performed automatically by Intel® Manager for Lustre\* software and do not need to be performed.
 They are included here for topic coverage only.
 Continue with Step 4.